adityavkk/functionalJS/readme.md

 #Functional JS
 Writing highly readable, and declarative programs by writing point-free code

+Run `$ npm install`
-Run the `.js` files and the corresponding npm script to view logs.
+, then the `.js` files and the corresponding npm script to view logs.

 **Example:** open `1_currying.js` and run `$ npm run curry1`